priyasingh16/Gapminder_Visualization_2/README.md

 and income increases.
 So incorporating year into the model improves its performance.

-From the plot we can see that life expectancy increases as income increases and becomes steady after sometime around when income is greater than 50K.
+From the plot we can see that child mortality decreases as income increases and becomes steady after sometime around when income is greater than 50K.
 Still the child mortality is around 50 and doesn't decrease much as income increases further.